FAQs

 |

+There are three training sessions per week for sports CCAs.
+Generally, training sessions are held on Tuesdays, Fridays and one other weekday.
+Each training session is 3 hours long, from 3pm to 6pm.
 Performing Arts CCAs are held on Tuesdays and Fridays, except for Chorale which conducts CCA on Wednesdays and Fridays.
 More practices are arranged only when there is a need to prepare for a competition or a performance.
 In such instances, parents and students will be notified at least two weeks in advance.
+Our students’ well-being is our priority, hence during the post-season and end-of-year examination period, CCA sessions will be phased down. |

 |